-- The event organizer requests information from the venue or local officials about wastewater treatment arrangements at its event venues.
-The event organizer has documentation of the treatment arrangements for wastewater generated by its office locations. - 2.
-For events where wastewater disposal is not provided by the venue, wastewater resulting from the event is disposed of to a municipal or government-approved treatment system, if available. - 3.
-For events where wastewater disposal is not provided by the venue, and if suitable municipal wastewater treatment is not available, the event organizer works with local authorities to ensure that wastewater has no adverse impacts on people and the environment.
+- The event organizer requests information from the venue or local officials about wastewater treatment arrangements at the venue. - For events where wastewater disposal is not provided by the venue, wastewater resulting from the event is disposed of to a municipal or government-approved treatment system, if available. - For events where wastewater disposal is not provided by the venue, and if suitable municipal wastewater treatment is not available, the event organizer works with local authorities to ensure that wastewater has no adverse impacts on people and the environment.